Apollo-backed Lottomatica begins taking orders for Milan IPO

-LONDON, April 24 (Reuters) - Italian gambling company Lottomatica has begun taking orders for its initial public offering (IPO) at an indicative price range of 9 to 11 euros per share, according to a bookrunner message seen by Reuters on Monday.
+LONDON, April 24 (Reuters) - Italian gambling company Lottomatica began taking orders on Monday for its initial public offering (IPO) at an indicative price range of 9 to 11 euros per share.

+The books were covered shortly after the deal was launched, according to a bookrunner message seen by Reuters.

 Lottomatica and its private equity backer Apollo Global Management APO.N are looking to raise up to 690 million euros ($756.9 million) through the share offering, which is expected to price by the end of the week.